hyperspy/hyperspy/doc/user_guide/eds.rst

 If no method is specified, the function will raise an exception.

-A list of factors or cross sections should be supplied in the same order as the listed intensities (please note that HyperSpy intensities in :py:meth:~._signals.eds.EDSSpectrum.get_lines_intensity are in alphabetical order).
+A list of factors or cross sections should be supplied in the same order as the listed intensities (please note that HyperSpy intensities in :py:meth:'~._signals.eds.EDSSpectrum.get_lines_intensity' are in alphabetical order).

 A set of k-factors can be usually found in the EDS manufacturer software